vivrass/country-select/README.md

     country_select("user", "country_name", [ "United Kingdom", "France", "Germany" ])

-## Changelist
+## Version History

+**1.0.5**

- - **1.0.5** - runtime error raised if any priority countries do not match those in the main country list
+- Runtime error raised if any of the user-supplied priority countries do not correlate with those in the main country list.

+**Note:** this may cause existing applications using country-select to fail, but such failures will highlight incorrect usage, enabling the implementation to be corrected so that correct and accurate data may be gathered.

+Thanks to Steve Purcell (http://github.com/purcell) for this addition.

  - **1.0.4** - updated the country list to match the latest ISO 3166 specification
  - **1.0.3** - changed gem name from 'iso-3166-country-select' to just 'country-select'
  - **1.0.2** - forked the plugin and made it into a gem